“This is my art, and it is dangerous”

 “I’ve Seen the Exorcist about 167 times, and it keeps getting funnier every single time I see it”

 The Maitlands are not good at haunting.
 Sometimes I wonder what they would be doing in the universe of Six Sense or a more intense ghost film.
-This sequence is one of the only times the Maitlands use their ghost powers to directly impact other people.
+The musical sequence is one of the only times the Maitlands use their ghost powers to directly impact other people.
 What I mean by that is that most of their powers have to do with their bodies, which the living don’t see.
 Barbara’s hand catches on fire, she and Adam warp their faces, etc. Each of these is limited to their experience, their bodies.
 Possession means extending yourself into another person, and the “Day O” scene is a very literal demonstration of this.
 Their power is totally different than what Beetlejuice can do, as his power is always a reflection of him.
 It is the same colour as his skin, hair, decay, and outfit, and it often looks just like him or happens to his body.
 Even when he possesses someone, he is standing right beside them and its very clear that its his voice.
 The Maitlands become less self-centered as they possess, as they move into another person and use a brand-new voice.

 The other difference between the Maitlands and Beetlejuice’s powers are that they have totally different reactions.
 The “Day O” scene is fun for everyone, including those possessed.
 It is the first time the Deetzs have noticed that their house is haunted, as they have previously ignored a bunch of red flags.
 For instance, their attic is locked for most of the film, and yet, they don’t seem concerned about it.
 Now granted, we don’t know how much time has passed since the Deetzs moved into the house, but they have had time to redecorate, so it seems crazy that they haven’t really tried to inspect the attic.
 Sure, Lydia steals the only skeleton key, but it is hard to believe that Delia would let that stop her after she knocked down walls and spray-painted things downstairs.

 The Deetzs certainly believe in ghosts after this scene, but they are more amused about the afterlife than alarmed.
-That is because the characters are still conscious and aware while they are possessed.
+That’s likely because the characters are still conscious and aware while they are possessed.
 In most demon and ghost films, the possessed loses control of their body and mind, and so the demon gets to walk around as the person.
 Possession is frightening because first you lose control, and then the thing inside you can blend in and ruin your life.
 Possession films similarly transform the possessed into something horrifying and brutal, like Regan in The Exorcist (1971).
 In that film, Regan isn’t responsible for anything she does as a demon because she is unconscious and physically altered.

 “Let’s Turn on the Juice and See What Shakes Loose”